Community Development and Inclusive Leadership Bachelor of Science Degree

 Multidisciplinary Approach: Courses in business, leadership, communication, public policy, community health, management, and psychology come from across all of RIT’s colleges, providing an integrated, comprehensive education.

-Open to All: The major is open to all students (hearing, deaf, or hard of hearing).
+Open to All: The major is open to all students (deaf, hard of hearing, or hearing).
+Hearing students with a minimum ASL proficiency level may only be considered for admission into the Deaf leadership concentration option.

 RIT’s Community Development and Leadership Degree